 I studied Acupuncture at the world-renowned College of Integrated Chinese Medicine where I gained a first class BSc(hons) degree in 2008.
 My training brought together the profound ideas of yin-yang theory (using Traditional Chinese Medicine) and the Five Elements (using constitutional diagnosis).
 The universal qualities and phases of the Five Elements form the foundation of my treatment approach, drawing on the ancient wisdom that stems from observation of our natural world.

 I am also an experienced bodywork practitioner.
-I studied holistic massage at the Academy of Natural Health in London in 2002, gaining a diploma from the International Therapy Examination Council as well as from the Massage Training Institute.
+I studied Holistic Massage at the Academy of Natural Health in London in 2002, gaining a diploma from the International Therapy Examination Council as well as from the Massage Training Institute.
 I have since undertaken courses in myofascial release and clinical massage techniques with JING, the UK’s foremost institute for advanced massage training.
 I have always felt drawn to work intuitively with my hands, using touch as a powerful tool to connect and nourish.

 In 2015, I completed a diploma in Craniosacral Biodynamics at the Karuna Institute in Devon.
 I am inspired by the profound insight and healing that can emerge within the stillness of the craniosacral therapy process, opening up space for something deeper to be heard.

-Yoga and meditation have been an important part of my life for over twenty years.
+Yoga and meditation have been an important part of my life for over twenty five years.
 My practice and my study with world-class teachers continue to inspire and inform my work with clients.

 I am also a mother, a keen gardener, and a lover of music and creativity.